 Ensuring liaison with Provincial and Community support agencies (e.g. OPP, Red Cross);

-Ensuring that the operating cycle is met by the CCG and related documentation is maintained and kept for future reference;
+Ensuring that the operating cycle is met by the MECG and related documentation is maintained and kept for future reference;

-Addressing any action items that may result from the activation of the emergency Response Plan and keep CCG informed of implementation needs;
+Addressing any action items that may result from the activation of the emergency Response Plan and keep MECG informed of implementation needs;

-Approving, in conjunction with the Mayor, major announcements and media releases prepared by the Emergency Information Coordinator, in consultation with the Community Control Group;
+Approving, in conjunction with the Mayor, major announcements and media releases prepared by the Emergency Information Coordinator, in consultation with the Municipal Emergency Control Group;

-Ensuring that a communication link is established between the Community Control Group and the Emergency Site Manager (ESM);
+Ensuring that a communication link is established between the Municipal Emergency Control Group and the Emergency Site Manager (ESM);

 Calling out additional municipal staff to provide assistance, as required.

+Coordinating recovery planning and transition from emergency response to recovery operations.

 Fire Chief